 SVO-Identified Bond ETFs.

-The investment structures explicitly permitted for Schedule D-1 reporting no longer includes a generic reference to “hybrid securities” Under prior guidance in SSAP No. 26, hybrid securities, defined in the as securities with characteristics of both debt and equity securities, were included and captured on a specific Schedule D-1 reporting line.
-Examples in the included Trust Preferred Securities and Yankee Tier 1 bonds, however, both types of securities are no longer overly prevalent, although some insurers may continue to have them in their portfolios.
-Pursuant to the intent of the principle-based bond proposal, a broad exception for securities that have characteristics of both debt and equity is not viable.
-Rather, to ensure that securities are classified and reported based on the substance of the investments, securities with characteristics of both debt and equity shall be assessed for inclusion on Schedule D-1 in accordance with the principal-based bond definition.
-If the securities qualify as issuer credit obligations or ABS, then they can be reported on Schedule D-1.
+The investment structures explicitly permitted for Schedule D-1 reporting no longer includes a generic reference to “hybrid securities.”
+Under prior guidance in SSAP No. 26, hybrid securities, defined in the annual statement instructions as securities with characteristics of both debt and equity securities, were included and captured on a specific Schedule D-1 reporting line.
+Examples in the annual statement instructions included Trust Preferred Securities and Yankee Tier 1 bonds, however, both types of securities are no longer overly prevalent, although some insurers may continue to have them in their portfolios.
+Pursuant to the intent of the principle-based bond definition, a broad exception for securities that have characteristics of both debt and equity is not viable.
+Rather, to ensure that securities are classified and reported based on the substance of the investments, securities with characteristics of both debt and equity shall be assessed for inclusion as a bond for reporting on Schedule D-1 in accordance with the principal-based bond definition.
+If the securities qualify as ICO or ABS, then they can be reported on Schedule D-1.

 Trust Preferred Securities – With these securities, there is a trust funded by debt where shares of the trust are then sold to investors in the form of preferred stock.
 The shares held are referred to as “trust preferred” securities.
 These securities have characteristics of both stock and debt.
 While the trust is funded with debt, the shares are considered to be preferred stocks and pay dividends like preferred stock.
 However, since the trust holds the bank’s debt as the funding vehicle, the payments received by investors are considered interest payments.
 These securities are considered equities under U.S. GAAP but are taxed as debt obligations by the IRS.
-With the Dodd-Frank reforms, the incentives for banks to issue trust-preferred securities decreased, resulting with a significant reduction in the issuance of these securities.
-If these securities continue to be held by insurers, they should be assessed for reporting on Schedule D-1 under the principal-based bond proposal.
-If these securities do not qualify for Schedule D-1, presumably, these securities would be reported as preferred stock on Schedule D-2-1.
+With the Dodd-Frank reforms, the incentives for banks to issue trust-preferred securities decreased, resulting in a significant reduction in the issuance of these securities.
+If these securities continue to be held by insurers, they should be assessed for reporting as a bond on Schedule D-1 under the principal-based bond definition.
+If these securities do not qualify as a bond for reporting on Schedule D-1, presumably, these securities would be reported as preferred stock on Schedule D-2-1.

 Yankee Bond – A Yankee bond is one issued by a foreign bank or company but that is traded in the U.S and priced in U.S. dollars.
 Yankee bonds are normally issued in tranches, with a large debt structure financing arrangement, with each tranche having different levels of risk, interest rates and maturities.
 The non-U.S. issuers have to register Yankee bonds with the SEC before offering the bond for sale.
-If these securities are held by insurers, they should be assessed for reporting on Schedule D-1 under the principal-based bond proposal.
+If these securities are held by insurers, they should be assessed for reporting as a bond on Schedule D-1 under the principal-based bond definition.

 Other Hybrid Securities – From information received, it was noted that some reporting entities have previously reported securities on Schedule D-1 as hybrids due to a code in Bloomberg that identified the security as having characteristics of both debt and equity.
-Such securities shall be reviewed in accordance with the principles-based bond definition and reported on Schedule D-1 only if they qualify.
+Such securities shall be reviewed in accordance with the principles-based bond definition and reported as a bond on Schedule D-1 only if they qualify.